stafli-org/stafli.stack.php/README.md

 ### From GitHub repository (automated)

+Note: this method allows using docker-compose and the Makefile.

 1. Download the repository [zip file](https://github.com/solict/docker-high-performance-php-stack/archive/master.zip) and unpack it or clone the repository using:
 `git clone https://github.com/solict/docker-high-performance-php-stack.git`
 2. Navigate to the project directory through the terminal: